apache/fury-site/docs/guide/rust/index.md

 Use xlang mode for cross-language payloads and schemas shared with other Fory implementations.
 Xlang mode is the default Rust wire mode, and Rust examples that use it set `.xlang(true)` explicitly so the mode choice is visible.

 Use native mode for Rust-only traffic.
 Native mode is selected with `.xlang(false)` and keeps Rust object serialization in Rust-native form.
-It is optimized for Rust's type system and covers Rust-specific object features such as trait objects and shared-reference patterns that are not portable xlang payloads.
+It supports native-only concrete targets and data-enum shapes that have no xlang representation.
+Dynamic `Any`, application trait, and shared-reference carriers can also be used in xlang mode when every selected concrete target is xlang-compatible.
 Compatible mode is enabled by default.
 Set `.compatible(false)` only when every reader and writer uses the same Rust schema and you want faster serialization and smaller size.

 See [Xlang Serialization](xlang-serialization.md) for Rust xlang registration and interoperability rules, and [Native Serialization](native-serialization.md) for Rust-only payloads.